Clover Mites

 Clover mites are small arachnids known for their reddish-brown coloration.
 They feed on plant sap, are active in the spring, and can sometimes become household pests.
 Understanding their biology and implementing appropriate control measures is essential for managing their impact on agriculture and homes.

-What Do Clover Mites Look Like?
+Learn more: Do Clover Mites Bite?

 Clover mites (Bryobia praetiosa) are tiny arachnids with distinct physical characteristics.
 Here is a detailed description of what clover mites look like: